 Privacy Policy

-Clarence Professional Offices Pty Ltd and its subsidiaries and affiliates in Australia (collectively referred to as Clarence) are committed to managing personal information in accordance with the Australian Privacy Principles under the Privacy Act 1988 (Cth) and in accordance with other applicable privacy laws.
+Clarence Professional Offices Pty Ltd (ABN: 95 083 343 506) and its subsidiaries and affiliates in Australia (together, “Clarence”, “we” or “us”) are committed to managing personal information in accordance with the Australian Privacy Principles (APPs) under the Privacy Act 1988 (Cth) and other applicable privacy laws.

 About Clarence

-Please contact us for a full list of the companies which comprise Clarence and which are subject to this Privacy Policy.
+Clarence operates serviced offices, coworking spaces, virtual office services and meeting and mediation facilities in Sydney, Melbourne and Brisbane.
+Please contact us for a full list of the companies that comprise Clarence and that are subject to this policy.

-When you enquire about our services or when you become a client of Clarence, a record is made which includes your personal information.
+Clients and prospective clients When you enquire about our services or become a client, we make a record that includes your personal information.
+This typically includes:

-• information about your employer or an organisation who you represent
+• information about your employer or the organisation you represent;

 • your professional details; and